 Student Profiles – Jen, Modern and Medieval Languages

-Jen is a first-year MML (French and Spanish) student from the West Midlands.
+Jen is a second-year MML (French and Spanish) student from the West Midlands.
 At A Level, she studied History, Geography, and French.

 Why did you choose Trinity Hall?